 FISCAL IMPACT:

-There is no fiscal impact associated with certifying the IS/MND.
+There is no fiscal impact associated with certifying the IS/MND, for the currently proposed project.
+Any changes to the scope of work for the project will result in added costs.

 There is no impact to the General Fund.